PyryM/truss/docs/_documentation/00_introduction.md

 Truss is designed to require minimal host dependencies once built.
 It does this by being organized into a `truss[.exe]` executable which can load everything else it needs from an application package.
-By default, it looks for this package in a neighboring `truss.zip` or its local directory.
+By default, it looks for this package in a neighboring `truss.zip` or its local directory, with loose files taking precedence over those in the archive.

 #### A zipped Truss application package